Ceasar/Encyclopedia/src/adler_1966.rst

     To understand some thing, one must approach it:

-    1. First, as a whole, having unity and a structure of parts
+    1. As a whole, having unity and a structure of parts
-    2. Second, in terms of its elements, its units of language and thought
+    2. In terms of its elements, its units of language and thought

 ..
 162